Thyroid Eye Disease (TED) Clinical Trials

 A Multicenter Phase 2b Randomized, Double-Masked, Placebo-Controlled Dose-Ranging Study of TOUR006 in Participants With Thyroid Eye Disease

-Sling Therapeutics’ convenient oral small molecule linsitinib is in a Phase 2b trial for thyroid eye disease (TED).
+Sling Therapeutics’ is investigating a convenient oral small molecule linsitinib for thyroid eye disease (TED).

 GRAVES’ DISEASE CLINICAL TRIAL